sajaldebnath/custom_desktop/README.md

 This project is licensed under the MIT License - see the [LICENSE-MIT.txt](LICENSE-MIT.txt) file for details.

 ## Acknowledgments

--  I originally forked this from [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles)
+- I originally forked this from [Corey M Schafer](https://github.com/CoreyMSchafer/dotfiles)
 -  Thanks to all the open-source projects used in this setup.